taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 REQ-2: An error message will alert the user if the input was invalid.
 Otherwise, the user will be logged in and redirected to their homepage.

-REQ-3:	If the error continues to occur, the user has the option to create another account or answer his/her security question to log back into his/her account.
+REQ-3:	If the error continues to occur, the user has the Forgot my Username/Password option to send an email to the user's email address with new username and password to log in with.

-REQ-4: If the user chooses to answer his/her security question, the system will show the question and the user must answer it as the way he/she answered it the same way as when he/she created the account.

-REQ-5: If the answer is correct, the system will log the user into his/her account and ask the user to change their password.
-If not, an error message will alert the user.

 #### 4.3     Posting An Employee Benefit
 ###### 4.3.1 	Description and Priority